12 Innovative Recruiting Strategies That Savvy Companies are Using

 For example, Virgin Media utilized data that revealed that when you are interviewing your own customers for jobs, a bad candidate experience will cost you millions because many of your current customers will subsequently drop your product.

 The new world of recruiting includes global talent shortages and the introduction of new technologies and data-driven approaches.
-And that means that we are entering a new era in recruiting where bold innovation is no longer rare.
+Strategies like people analytics, which were once limited to the most sophisticated companies, are now widely accessible.
+That means that we are entering a new era in recruiting where bold innovation is no longer rare.
 And that means if you want to keep up with the best firms, you need to constantly benchmark all new and innovative recruiting practices.

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.